railsadminteam/rails_admin/docs/list.md

 **Fields sorting**

+* You can make a column non-sortable by setting the sortable option to false (1)
+* You can change the column that the field will actually sort on (2)

+Belongs_to associations:
-You can make a column non-sortable by setting the sortable option to false (1) You can change the column that the field will actually sort on (2) Belongs_to associations : will be sorted on their label if label is not virtual (:name, :title, etc.) otherwise on the foreign_key (:team_id) you can also specify a column on the targetted table (see example) (3)
+* will be sorted on their label if label is not virtual (:name, :title, etc.)
+* otherwise on the foreign_key (:team_id)
+*  you can also specify a column on the targetted table (see example) (3)

 ```ruby
 RailsAdmin.config do |config|